candidtim/dotfiles/README.md

 To enable user stylesheets: `about:config`  set `toolkit.legacyUserProfileCustomizations.stylesheets` to `true`.

-To hide the tabs in the header:
+To hide the tabs in the header, add following content to `~/.mozilla/firefox/<PROFILE>/chrome/userChrome.css`:

     @namespace url(http://www.mozilla.org/keymaster/gatekeeper/there.is.only.xul);
     #TabsToolbar {